methodphoto/themincricketclub/2023/broadway-and-horton.md

 ---
 layout: default
 title: Broadway and Horton
-us: The Min
+awayTeam: The Min
-game: The Min v Broadway and Horton
+homeTeam: The Min v Broadway and Horton
 location: The Pound
 date: 07/07/2023
 report: Broadway and Horton won the toss and batted first scoring 194 for 8 wkts 35 overs.
 The Min replied with 195 for 7 wkts in 28.2 overs.